HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
        0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
       :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-      : LEA    ( 010 )  : r      :        : opMode    :     opArg                                     :
+      : LEA    ( 0xx )  : r      :        : opMode    :     opArg                                     :
       :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The LEA instruction loads the computed address offset into general register "r".
-It just performs the address computation part comparable to the LDx/STx instruction, however with no memory access.
+It just performs the address computation part comparable to the LDx instruction, however with no memory access.

-// ??? **note** needs reworking ... should there be a mode 0 ..
-2 like LDW ?

 #### Operation